googleapis/google-cloud-ruby/CI.md

 ### Choosing tests

 Not all tests run in every circumstance.
 Which tests actually run depends on how the tests were triggered, among other concerns.
 For example, we've seen how the tool can analyze changes and run tests only for modified libraries.
 Here we'll cover which tests actually run under what circumstance.
-(The following sections on configuration will document where these decisions are implemented so they can be changed.)
+(Later, we'll provide more details on configuration, documenting where these decisions are implemented so they can be changed.)

 #### Presubmit tests